 Are Keytars Heavy?

 Early synths were heavy and bulky.
-Advancements in technology has made them very light and easy to carry around.
+Advancements in technology have made them very light and easy to carry around.
 Now, you can find keytars that weigh a total of 1 pound which is insane considering the sonic capabilities of these instruments.

 What do People Think of Keytars?